sigurdnev/Nordic-DS18B20/README.md

 # Nordic-DS18B20
-Example code for the DS18B20 Digital Thermometer on nRF52840.
+Example code for the DS18B20 Digital Thermometer on nRF52840 and nRF52832.

 Project based on SDK 15.0